-Its usage is overall beneficial for an entity because it helps for credit sales amount losses; if the company does not maintain a sales journal and forget to pass any credit sale entry, then it will be a loss for an entity.
+Its usage is overall beneficial for an entity because it helps for credit sales amount losses; if the company does not maintain a sales journal and forgets to pass any credit sale entry, it will be a loss.

-This article has been a guide to what is Sales Journal and its definition.
-Here we discuss the format of the credit sales journal entry with the help example, advantages, disadvantages, and limitations.
+This article has guided what Sales Journal is and its definition.
+Here we discuss the credit sales journal entry format with the help of examples, advantages, disadvantages, and limitations.
 You can learn more about accounting from the following articles –